 Policy, Concept, and System

-The waste and hazardous substances produce through our business activities have the potential to greatly impact related parties and the surrounding environment.
+The waste and hazardous substances produced through our business activities have the potential to greatly impact related parties and the surrounding environment.

 The Tokyo Tatemono Group has raised resource-saving activities that are kind to the earth as one part of the Group Environmental Policy.
-We work at water-saving activities and the reduction of the environmental impact through every opportunity and strive to minimize the impact on people and the environment through the reduction and appropriate management of the waste and hazardous chemicals that are produced.
+We work at resource-saving activities and the reduction of the environmental impact through every opportunity and strive to prevent pollution and effectively use resources through the reduction and appropriate management of the waste and hazardous chemicals that are produced.

 Indicators and Results

 - ●Collection Period